Job board code starter for BCMS and Nuxt

 function.send(data);

-This is a high-level overview of how functions make it easy for us to add features to our backend.
-You can learn more about how to create and use functions in this tutorial.
+This is a high-level overview of how functions make it easy for you to add features to your backend.

 How To Deploy Your Code Into A Live Website

-To wrap up, we've equipped you with the knowledge needed to create dynamic websites with Nuxt.js and a headless CMS.
+To wrap up, I've equipped you with the knowledge needed to create dynamic websites with Nuxt.js and a headless CMS.
 Now, it's time to turn your development efforts into a live website.
-We'll cover hosting and deployment steps.
-We’ll be deploying our BCMS instance before deploying the Nuxt front end.
+I'll cover hosting and deployment steps.
+You’ll be deploying your BCMS instance before deploying the Nuxt front end.

 How To Deploy A BCMS Local Instance